How about 5 minutes a day of deep rest?

 The information above is a simple form of practice.
 There are many resources that can support you in developing your practice.
 Some people like to take classes and even local colleges are now offering courses.
 As more corporations jump on the mindfulness bandwagon, your workplace may even consider bringing programs on site.
 Here are some more resources you may consider:

 Mindfulness for Beginners.
 From the “pioneer” of mindful, Jon-Kabat Zinn.
-An easy to read discussion of the basic ideas of mindfulness practice plus a CD with five guided mediations.
+An easy to read discussion of the basic ideas of mindfulness practice

 How to do Mindfulness Meditation: A very simple step by step explanation of the process.
 Remember, you can vary a practice to suit your needs, these steps are guidelines.